-Plan Year: July 1 through June 30 Definition of Active Employee: First day of biweekly payroll period following employment for new Department employees.
+Plan Year: July 1 through June 30 Projected Covered Payroll: \$900,254,454 for 2013-2014 plan year Projected Distributions: \$2,520,712 for first year (payroll times ten-year average cost per \$100 of covered payroll) increasing 4.25% per year thereafter Definition of Active Employee: First day of biweekly payroll period following employment for new Department employees.
 Immediately following transfer from other City departments.
 Net Investment Return 5.00% Member Contribution Rate: Employees contribute \$1.00 per biweekly payroll period.
-Department Contribution Rate: Currently suspended Funding Method: Pay as you go subject to modification by the Department's funding policy Funding Policy: Recommend a contribution rate that maintains the general reserve at a target level of this average of the benefits paid for the last five years.
+Department Contribution Rate: Rate recommended by Board's Actuary as an amount per \$100 of covered payroll.
+Funding Method: Pay as you go, subject to modification by the Board's funding policy Funding Policy: Recommend a contribution rate that maintains the general reserve at a target level of the average of the benefits paid for the last five years.
 Incurred Claims: Provided by Retirement Office.
 Age Requirement: Any age Service Requirement: Six months of continuous service.
 Additional Requirements: Death must occur while an active member of the Plan.
 Benefit: A single sum distribution equal to 14 times monthly salary.
-In addition to this Insured Lives Death Benefit, death benefits payable from the Retirement Plan include any Retirement Plan contributions plus accrued interest payable to beneficiary.
+In addition to this Insured Lives Death Benefit, death benefits payable from the Retirement Plan are payable to the beneficiary.